 simpleimage

-Docker images can be built either via the KIWI tool or from Dockerfiles.
+Docker images can be built either via the KIWI tool or from Dockerfile build descriptions.

 The Snap format is supported natively.
 However, external resources are only supported via source services and therefore not all build types are supported.
 Snapcraft only works with Ubuntu-based base systems.
 (Code to support RPM-based distributions exists as well but has not been merged upstream yet.)